yagopajarino/devcon-aztec-contributions/README.md

 - [Noir telegram bot](https://github.com/casiojapi/noir-telegram-bot): a Telegram bot that generates zero-knowledge proofs using Noir and allows users to verify them via a webapp.

--[Noirky2: Blogpost](https://blog.eryx.co/2024/10/29/Noirky2-how-we-made-a-Plonky2-proving-backend-for-Noir.html): a blogpost targeting Noir developers and enthusiasts, which provides an overview of the development process of the Plonky2 backend for Noir that uses the ACIR opcodes as a standard.
+- [Noirky2: Blogpost](https://blog.eryx.co/2024/10/29/Noirky2-how-we-made-a-Plonky2-proving-backend-for-Noir.html): a blogpost targeting Noir developers and enthusiasts, which provides an overview of the development process of the Plonky2 backend for Noir that uses the ACIR opcodes as a standard.

--[Noir Playground](https://github.com/brweisz/noir-dapp-custom-template): a webpage with a quickstart for Noir verifier contracts generation and deployment.
+- [Noir Playground](https://github.com/brweisz/noir-dapp-custom-template): a webpage with a quickstart for Noir verifier contracts generation and deployment.